Kolpepper/LuxeQuality/README.txt

-Tests are placed in a folder tests.
+Tests are placed in a  'Test' folder.
 Test cases are placed in a folder test-cases
 Reports are place in a folder playwright-report